scribu/wp-front-end-editor/readme.txt

 * fixed escaping issues

 = 1.6 =
-* added editing of post categories
+* new editable field: post categories
 * added editing of custom fields with multiple values
 * added editing of any widget title
 * improved script loading